kartoza/miniSASS/docs/src/user/guide/map.md

 ![legend](./img/map-3.png)

-Upon clicking, the legend will be hidden.
+Upon clicking the icon, the legend will be hidden.

 ![legend](./img/map-4.png)

 ## How can I search for the site?

-You can search for the desired site on the map by typing into the 1️⃣ search bar located at the top right corner.
+You can search for the desired site on the map by typing into the 1️⃣ search bar located in the top right corner.

 ![search bar](./img/map-5.png)